What is a T-score, and what does it mean?

 The T-score is what is used to determine how far off your bone density is compared to a young adult with maximal bone density.
 In other words, how has your bone aged?

 DEXA scans are currently recommended for women beginning at age 65, or earlier for women with risk factors.
 I promote getting a DEXA scan close to the menopause transition, to establish a baseline.
-I have seen too many women find out they have fairly advanced osteoporosis at 65, which they could have addressed for a decade if they had known.
+I have seen too many women find out they have fairly advanced osteoporosis at 65, which they could have addressed for a decade if they had known about their bone loss.

-I lead a group of women through a five-week Strong Women, Strong Bones Jumpstart several times a year to help answer all these questions and get a solid exercise plan established.
+I lead a group of women through a five-week Strong Women, Strong Bones Jumpstart program several times a year to help answer all these questions and establish a solid exercise plan.
 I would love to have you in my next group.
 Get on the waitlist today.

 I hope you find this helpful.